White gunman to be sentenced for killing 23 people in a racist Walmart attack in a Texas border city

 “But guess what?
 You didn’t.
 You failed,” Vega told him Thursday.
 “We are still here and we are not going anywhere.
 And for four years you have been stuck in a city full of Hispanics. … So let that sink in.”

 Margaret Juarez, whose 90-year-old father was slain in the attack and whose mother was wounded but survived, said she found it ironic that Crusius was set to spend his life in prison among inmates from racial and ethnic minorities.
-She garnered applause from other relatives and survivors in the courtroom as she celebrated their liberty.
+Other relatives and survivors in the courtroom applauded as she celebrated their liberty.

 “Swim in the waters of prison,” she told Crusius.
 “Now we’re going to enjoy the sunshine. … We still have our freedom, in our country.”

 One by one, family members this week described how their lives have been upended by grief and pain.
 Some forgave Crusius.
-One man displayed photographs of his slain father, insisting the gunman look at them.
+One man displayed photographs of his slain father and insisted that the gunman look at them.

 Bertha Benavides’ husband of 34 years, Arturo, was among those killed.